dachcom-digital/pimcore-dynamic-search/UPGRADE.md

 ## Migrating from Version 1.x to Version 2.0.0

 ### Global Changes
+- Directory `var/bundles/DynamicSearchBundle` can be removed safely since it is not required anymore
 - PHP8 return type declarations added: you may have to adjust your extensions accordingly
 - All Folders in `views` are lowercase/dashed now (`views/common`, `views/output-channel`, ...)
 - `FieldTransformerInterface::configureOptions` return type changed to `void`